emStarberg/Power-Surge/braithemil-m4.md

 Any object that can be turned on/off by a [Switch](https://github.com/emStarberg/Power-Surge/blob/main/Power%20Surge/Scripts/Objects/Switch.cs) inherits SwitchOperatedObject.
 This means that a Switch can just be given a list of SwitchOperatedObjects and be instructed to iterate through and turn them on/off, with no concern for the nature of the actual objects.
 When I needed to add moving platforms into a later level, it only took me 5 minutes thanks to this already being set up.

+## Bad Code

+**#1 - Camera**

+[Camera.cs](https://github.com/emStarberg/Power-Surge/blob/main/Power%20Surge/Scripts/Other/Camera.cs) is the script attached to the camera in each level.

+I think that the end result from this script is good, the camera transitions between modes smoothly to give the player a better field of view depending on the environment.
+Unfortunately the code is not great.
+I basically just threw another thing in there every time I needed a new camera mode without integrating it properly, modes work very differently from each other and worst of all, calling a mode change from another script is different between modes.
+If you want to use the horizontal camera mode you simply write:

+- camera.Mode = “horizontal”,

+but if you want the camera to remain centered on the y axis you write:

+- camera.Mode = “centered”;

+- camera.SetCenterY(-350f);

+- camera.ChangeToCentered();

+Centered is also a terrible name for that mode because it sounds like it would center both the x and y axis.

+**#2 - Player**

+[Player.cs](https://github.com/emStarberg/Power-Surge/blob/main/Power%20Surge/Scripts/Player/Player.cs) is the script used for player movements… and some other stuff that really should’ve been put in a separate script.

+Player.cs is a pretty large file at 780 lines.
+It has methods for every player action: move left/right, jump, dash, attack, switch attack, hurt, die.
+This is already a lot, but on top of that I had it manage the power meter as well.
+In an ideal world, the power meter would’ve been handled in its own script, making use of public methods in player to retrieve the required data.

+Because it was one of the first scripts created and was worked on in pieces throughout the whole project, it turned into a bit of an inconsistent mess my as code quality and style improved overtime.

+**#3 - GameData**

+[GameData.cs](https://github.com/emStarberg/Power-Surge/blob/main/Power%20Surge/Scripts/Other/GameData.cs) is perfectly functional but a pretty awful bit of code as half of it is useless.
+I had an old system for making objects glow depending on the level which I scrapped but forgot to remove here.